 top of page

-While going on a Caribbean Island vacation sounds heavenly, you know that’s not an option.
-So, we’ve put together a list of short break and staycation ideas to help recharge your batteries.
+While going on a Caribbean Island vacation sounds heavenly, that might just not be an option.
+Nevertheless you and I both know that you need a break, so I put together a list of short breaks and staycation ideas that you can hopefully squeeze in to recharge your batteries.

-The amount of time you think you can afford may vary.
-But, no matter how long you can step away, try to apply these top 5 general principles:
+How much time you can dedicate for a little R&R may vary, but, no matter how long you can step away, try to incorporate these 5 general ideas:

-• Change of scenery…get out of the house.
+• Change of scenery.
+Get out of the house.
 Everyone can get “stuck in a rut.”
-Routinely doing the same things day in and day out, especially when we’re in the same environment is a rut.
-Switch it up to break this bad habit.
-Do something different.
+Routinely doing the same things day in and day out, especially when we are in the same environment is a rut.
+Switch it up to break this habit and do something different.
 Just merely getting out of the house can help.

 • Soak up the sun.
-According to Healthline, without enough sun exposure, your serotonin levels can dip.
-Low levels of serotonin are associated with a higher risk of major depression.
+Without enough sun exposure, your serotonin levels can dip.
+Low levels of serotonin are associated with a higher risk of depression.

 Taking a break can involve as much or as little company as you like.
 What is more relaxing for you?
-Do you take a break alone, with family, or with closest friends?
-Let’s break this down:
+Do you need a break alone, with family, or with closest friends?
+Here are some general thoughts as you decide what you want to do.

 1. Alone time

-• Can be most rejuvenating especially if you’ve been surrounded by people for weeks.
+• Can be most rejuvenating especially if you are surrounded by people all the time.

 • Alone time can require an understanding spouse who agrees to take over your responsibilities for that time.
 As an incentive, maybe offer the same solo break in return.